riyavas/riyavas/README.md

 - 💼 &nbsp; Currently a Software Engineer at Microsoft.
 - 💻 &nbsp; Worked as a Software Engineer Intern at Capital One and Leidos.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Full Stack Development and Machine Learning.
-- ✍️ &nbsp; Pursuing Front End Development, Back End Development, and AWS Certifications.
+- ✍️ &nbsp; Pursuing Full Stack Development.

 <h3> 🛠 &nbsp;Tech Stack</h3>